ayupdigital/google-cache-scraper/README.md

 `domain_name = 'http://www.example.com`

-The URL to fetch from the Google Cache
+The base level domain name.
+Will be used to help extract the folder paths from the URL

 `data_store = 'pages/'`